uccubecats/Constitution-and-Bylaws/Bylaws.md

 * Manage and update the library and hardware checkout systems
 * Clean the lab and keep it organized as needed
 * Create general lab standards and procedures and make them known to any individual using the lab
+* Manage the distribution and collection of lab keys in accordance with Section 17 Part B of the bylaws.

 ### Part H: Research and Onnovation Committee